kinzeyfranks/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to Display current directory contents in linux, including hidden files Using long format
+a script to Display current directory contents in Long format with user and group IDs displayed numerically And hidden files